Acta Oncologica

 Acta Oncologica is a peer-reviewed medical journal of oncology and the official journal of the five Nordic oncological societies.
-It is published by Taylor and Francis Group and was established in 1963.
+It is published by Taylor and Francis Group and was originallyt established in 1963 as Acta Radiologica: Therapy, Physics, Biology, splitting from Acta Radiologica alongside Acta Radiologica: Diagnosis.
+It then renamed Acta Radiologica: Oncology, Radiation, Physics, Biology in 1978, then Acta Radiologica: Oncology in 1980.
+It took its current name in 1987.

 The editor-in-chief is Mef Nilbert (Lunds University).
 According to the Journal Citation Reports, the journal has a 2021 impact factor of 4.311.